 About The Farm:

-Handy Farms is owned and operated by the property’s only residents: The Handy Family, in California.
+Handy Farms is owned and operated by the property’s only residents: The Handy Family.
 Clayton Handy had a dream to create a fully sustainable farm.
 He dreamed of having his food products free from pesticides, herbicides, and as nutritionally dense as possible.
 The result is an agricultural system that preserves the health of the farmer, consumer, and mother nature.

-All products grown and sold with Handy Farms are grown using regenerative agriculture systems.
-Clayton Handy is also a consultant for other small organic family farms, and distributes nuts like these nonpareil almonds that his family enjoys!
-Regenerative agriculture system host a healthy plant and fungal ecology.
-The ecology is planned in such a way that the crop's nutritional needs are met by this underground network.
+All products at Handy Farms are grown using a regenerative agriculture system.
+This means the diverse plant and fungal ecology is planned in such a way that the crops nutritional needs are met by this underground network.
 As a result of the dense understory soil organic matter is also building.
 This improves the soil’s water-holding capacity and pulls carbon from the atmosphere into the soil where it acts as a vital building component in plant growth.
 How is that for reducing carbon footprint?

 The dream would be incomplete if it weren’t for the children’s laughter as they play throughout the orchard and dense vegetation beneath.
-The vision of Handy Farms is more than just physical health.
-We include family, nutrition, and earth.
+The vision of Handy Farms includes Family, Nutrition, and Earth.
 It is truly a labor of love.

 Only logged in customers who have purchased this product may leave a review.